- U.S. Congressman (D- New York)

 Out of Iraq Congressional Caucus

 Born in Puerto Rico in 1943 and raised in the South Bronx, Jose Serrano attended a New York vocational high school and then Lehman College before joining the Army Medical Corps, where he served for three years during the Vietnam War.
 After leaving the Army in 1966, Serrano became active in Democratic Party politics in the Bronx.
-He worked for the New York City board of education for five years, and then in 1974 he won election to a seat in the New York state assembly.
-In 1985 he ran unsuccessfully for the office of Bronx borough president, but retained his assembly seat.
+He worked for the New York City Board of Education for five years, and in 1974 he was elected to the New York State Assembly.
+In 1985 he ran unsuccessfully for the office of Bronx Borough President, but retained his assembly seat.

-In January 1990 Democrat Robert Garcia, as a result of his involvement in the infamous Wedtech scandal, resigned from his post as the representative for a New York City congressional district centered on the mostly-Hispanic South Bronx.
-With vocal support from key Democratic leaders – including New York mayor David Dinkins, Bronx borough president Fernando Ferrer, and Rev. Jesse Jackson – Serrano won Garcia's vacated seat in a special March 1990 election and has held it ever since.
+In January 1990 Democrat Robert Garcia, as a result of his involvement in the infamous Wedtech scandal, resigned from his post as the representative for an NYC congressional district centered on the mostly-Hispanic South Bronx.
+With vocal support from key Democratic leaders—including Jesse Jackson, New York Mayor David Dinkins, and Bronx Borough President Fernando Ferrer—Serrano won Garcia's vacated seat in a special March 1990 election and has held it ever since.
 A number of his political campaigns have been supported by the Democratic Socialists of America.

 For additional information on Jose Serrano, click here.